wforbes/levelz.app/README.md

 * [ ] **Additional Prototype** - Create some optional features and pages which bolster the core features and provide further post alpha possibilities.
   * [ ] **Friends Page/Components** - Prototype a Friends page that allows Users to add each other as friends, see a list of their current friends, remove friendships, block other Users.
   * [ ] **Messages Page/Components** - Prototype a Messages page that allows Users to send messages to each other, see a list of the message conversations with each friend with consideration to Friendships (list messages from friends seperately from non-friends), and explore associated features.
+  * [ ] **Templates Page** - Add a templating feature to the app which allows users to share pre-made Quests, Tasks, and Activities.
+Users should be able to browse through lists of templates, add them to their account and use them.
   * [ ] **Financials Page** - Prototype a simple budget management system which can assist the user with their spending and savings habits, providing savings goals, task budgets and an example of linking up to a bank API for real time account balance information.
   * [ ] **Travel Page** - Prototype a simple travel and explorating page which allows the user to plan and record their adventures into the big wide world out there.
   * [ ] **User Configuration Page** - Prototype a user accessible configuration page which provides controls for various settings across the app